Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

-\paragraph{Training Procedure.} Recall that our goal is infer in zero-shot the functional mechanisms of SCMs given their empirical representations.
-Therefore, to train our model $\gT$, we propose to minimize the reconstruction error of the true functional mechanisms estimated by our model over the distribution of SCMs $\sP_{\gS}$.
-More precisely, for any SCM $\gS(\mathbb{P}_{\bm{N}}, \gG,\bm{F})\sim \sP_{\gS}$ and its empirical representation $(\dx, \gG)$, we aim at minimizing
+\paragraph{Training Procedure.} The result of forward pass can be summarized as $\widehat{\bm{z}}= \gT(\bm{z},\dx,\gG)$, where we omit the dependence of $\widehat{\bm{z}}$ on context $(\dx,\gG)$ for simplicity.
+We train the model $\gT$ by minimizing the reconstruction error of the true causal mechanisms estimated by our model over the distribution of SCMs $\sP_{\gS}$, as shown below.

-where $\bm{z}\sim\mathbb{P}_{\bm{X}}$ is chosen independent of the random dataset $\dx$.
-Therefore, when integrating over the distribution of SCMs, we obtain the following optimization problem: